 Reading lies at the heart of humanism and the Renaissance is seen as being inaugurated by the writings of Petrach, Dante and Boccaccio.
 In the writings of these humanists, man was placed centre-stage and the world was no longer seen as a place of trial and temptation but instead as a place that had a value in its own right.
 In his Decamerone, a series of witty sketches, Boccaccio gave an unprecedentedly realistic depiction of life and people in the fourteenth century.
 Humour confronts the reader with the fact that different people have different ways of seeing the world and that when different perspectives and different habits collide, the results can be funny.
 For humour to work however, the different points of view portrayed have to be believably entered into by the writer and the concerns of the protagonists presented in a manner that convinces and is absorbing.
 Inspired by the writings of ancient authors, writers of the Renaissance avidly studied classical texts, noting how openly discussions were held on such matters as whether the gods existed and if they did exist, were they really as interested in human affairs as was generally supposed?
 Writing further has the capacity to allow a reader to enter into the worlds of complex characters who may be anything other than open, accessible or sympathetic.
 In reading a writer’s reconstruction of a character’s thoughts, fears and concerns, we are miraculously endowed with the facility to enter into the mind of a person vastly different from ourselves and are able to understand why they think and feel as they do.
 The reading and writing of quality literature thus lies at the heart of humanism.
-Coupled with this is the ability to examine and compare texts, bringing our critical faculties to what they have to offer.
-To facilitate the comparison of texts from different books, during the Renaissance, the Italian engineer and inventor, Agostino Ramelli, invented a “book wheel”.
-This is both the successor of a table laden with books open at certain pages and a precursor of the Internet.
+Coupled with this is the ability to examine and compare texts, bringing our critical faculties to bear on what what they have to offer.

 When we read and become totally immersed in what we are reading, another world opens up that transcends the printed letters on the page and the firing synapses in our brains.
 Whether this other world is forever, is a moot point but it is clearly very different from the physical processes that engender it.
 Reading gives our imagination wings with which to fly and enables us to go to embark on journeys that transcend the bounds of time and place.
 This is the magic, not only of reading but indeed of the human imagination in general.
 Amazingly the human brain has the capacity to bring into being, abstract spaces of its own, where we think and imagine and where, when we read, we follow what is going on so clearly that we can become emotionally involved with a story and its characters.
 In other mental spaces, scientists formulate and think out their hypotheses and mathematicians ponder proofs and the properties and relationships between numbers.
 Learning to read at an early age, the cognitive neuro-biologist and scholar of reading, Maryanne Wolf, immediately became an avid reader and as a grown-up studied literature.
 After completing her graduate studies she spent a year teaching English in Hawaii and suddenly realising how important reading was, began to think about reading as a process and how it works.
 Revising her whole life plan, she decided to move away from studying the content of words to focus instead on the science that underlies the process by which words evoke meaning in the mind of a reader.
 In proficient or what she calls “deep reading”, the empathy that a reader experiences with a narrator, a writer or a character enables the reader to experience whole new worlds of feeling and it was this process from a printed letter on the page to the activated and totally engaged mind of a reader that Wolf decided to set about investigating.
 Wolf has mainly written for specialised scientific circles yet in her book Proust and the Squid, she presents the results of decades of work to the general reader.
 Examining the neurobiology of the reading process Wolf found that during reading, the speakers of different languages use the different parts of the brain that are involved in reading to varying extents.
 This reflects the fact that during processing, different languages place different demands on different parts of the brain.
 These results are based on comparisons between languages such as Chinese which are hieroglyphic and European languages which use alphabets.
 Wolf’s interest in what happens in the brain when we read, also led her to consider the complex phenomenon of dyslexia when, at the learning-to-read-stage, an inability is encountered and reading is learnt using other channels.
 That the speakers of different languages use different neurological pathways suggests the possibility that there may well be a neurobiological difference between reading from the page and reading from a screen, with the former enabling a deeper and more engaged approach that the latter does not give and never will give.
 Although so far, there is no conclusive evidence that reading from a screen uses neurological pathways that result in cursory scanning styles of reading where the content is skimmed over, the circumstantial evidence is both convincing and alarming.
 For Wolf, the culture of deep reading and reflective, critical analysis are in the process of being undermined by the superficial scanning and cherry-picking styles of reading which have become widespread due to ever more material being read on screens.
 This in turn influences how we introduce our children to reading and how we teach them to approach reading.
 Wolf points out that the value of bedtime stories is that in a secure and reassuring environment, a child is introduced to the world of reading.
 The repeated experience of lying in bed or sitting on a parent’s lap and being read to sends invaluable emotional signals that are essential for the future development of an in-depth relationship to reading and the written word.
 Electronic devices are, Wolf argues, no replacement for the physical contact and quality time that a parent’s lap and a reassuring voice can offer.